arangodb/docs/3.7/programs-starter-architecture.md

 configuration options, see [Using Configuration Files](administration-configuration.html#using-configuration-files).

 {% hint 'info' %}
-The Starter has a different set of supported command line options.
+The Starter has a different set of supported command line options than `arangod` binary.
 Using the `arangod` configuration file as input for `arangodb` binary is not supported.
 {% endhint %}